nothinux/certify/README.md

 Certify is easy to use and can be used as an alternative to OpenSSL.

 ## Feature
-+ Create a certificate authorities
++ Create a certificate authorities and intermediate CA
 + Issue certificate with custom common name, ip san, dns san, expiry date, and extended key usage
 + Show certificate information from file or remote host
 + Export certificate to PKCS12 format